punteney/tutorial-django/pushing-live.rst

 Updating the fabfile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The fabfile.py (in the root of the 'zoo_site' directory) is currently empty.
+The fabfile.py (in the root of the 'zoo' directory) is currently empty.
 Copy the contents of `default_fabfile.py <http://github.com/punteney/fabric_helpers/blob/master/default_fabfile.py>`_ into the fabfile.py.
 Once copied over change these settings:

-* USER - set it to 'zoo' (this needs to match the username used in the config files)
+* USER - set it to 'zoo' (this needs to match the username previous created and used in the config files)
-* env.project_name - set it to 'zoo_site' (this needs to match the project name used in the config files)
+* env.project_name - set it to 'zoo (this needs to match the project name used in the config files)
 * MACHINES - in the machine line replace the 'SERVER IP OR HOSTNAME HERE' with the created servers public IP address or the hostname for the server.
-* env.git_repo - the git repo path from github
+* env.git_repo - the git repo path to this project's repository on github

 Pushing project changes to github
 --------------------------------------